 Allie cried because a C-Section was not part of the plan.
 A nurse gave her some drugs, which helped.
 Then an emergency C-Section bumped Allie down the wait list and she had to wait.
 And wait some more.
 The drugs wore off and she was suffering through contractions that had no endgame.
 The nurse told her not to push; she was supposed to pull or hold, I don’t know, anything but push.
 Allie was in pain like never before and she just wanted to have her god damn baby already.
 I don’t remember what t-shirt I was wearing at the time.

-Penny was born on a historic night and the streets were filled with revelers.
+Penny was born on a historic night, the one in which America elected its first black president, and the streets were filled with revelers.
 The world changed.
 My world changed.
 I really wanted my shirt to change.
 But Allie needed me to stay by her side.